Prayer flags at Emaho Foundation

 Executive Board member

-Tashi Delek In 1997, while glancing at our local paper’s comic section, a photo of a young Tibetan lama in a cowboy hat caught my eye.
+Tashi Delek!!!
+In 1997, while glancing at our local paper’s comic section, a photo of a young Tibetan lama in a cowboy hat caught my eye.
 I attended his talk—ZaChoeje Rinpoche’s first in Phoenix—and found a deep feeling of connection.
 Later Rinpoche asked me to help establish Emaho as a nonprofit Tibetan Buddhist learning center.
 Though I had no experience with such things, his encouragement—“you can do it”—guided me forward.
 Today, as chair of Emaho, I help coordinate teachings, programs.
 I have the privilege of working with Emaho Foundation’s board of directors and volunteers.
 They are dedicated, no-nonsense, honest, smart, and thoroughly reliable.
 Under the wisdom of Rinpoche and our resident Geshes, Emaho has become my spiritual home and a sanctuary of friendship, peace, and learning.

 Portrait of Donna Tash CNM, MSN Vice Chair and Secretary Executive Board Member, Videographer